16p11.2 deletion syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 developmental delay and intellectual disability.
-Most also have at least some features of autism spectrum disorders.
+Most also have at least some features of autism spectrum disorder.
 Some affected people have minor physical abnormalities; however, signs and symptoms vary.
 Some affected people appear to have no physical, intellectual, or behavioral abnormalities.
 Most cases of 16p11.2 deletion syndrome are not inherited, although affected people can pass the condition on to their children.16p11.2 deletion syndrome is a condition caused by a missing piece (deletion) on a specific region of chromosome 16 designated as p11.2.
 People with 16p11.2 deletion syndrome usually have

 Last updated: 9/22/2014